rdoshiro/WeCareForYou---AI-Powered-Reminder-System/README.md

 Overview:
-With 29% of Canadians aged 65+ living alone, and growing concerns around chronic illness and mental health in this group, we set out to build a personal, impactful solution for seniors.
+With 29% of Canadians aged 65+ living alone, and growing concerns around chronic illness and mental health, the goal of this project was to build a personal, impactful solution for seniors.
 This project is a voice-activated smart medication reminder system designed to assist elderly individuals in managing their medication, while also supporting caregivers with real-time alerts and emotional insights.

 Key Features: